HTR-United/htr-united/README.eng.md

 2. [You don't have one and prefer to help the organization directly](#you-dont-have-one)

 ### You already have data in a repository
 It's rather convinient: you stay in control, and there's no issue with joining the organization.
-However, if you want your dataset to gain visibility, it seems important to us that you describe here.
-In deed, if you take benefit from data or models provided on HTR-United, you may as well contribute!
+However, if you want your dataset to gain visibility, it seems important to us that you describe it here.
+In deed, if you take benefit from data or models provided by HTR-United, you may as well contribute!

-To do so, you just need to [open an issue](https://github.com/HTR-United/htr-united/issues/new) or request an update on the deposit repository by adding a like formated as follows:
+To do so, you just need to [open an issue](https://github.com/HTR-United/htr-united/issues/new) or request an update on the deposit repository by adding a line formated as follows:

 ```yaml
         name: "Title"